 React Native is a framework for cross-platform mobile development.
 It was created by Facebook developers, first as their internal hackathon project, but released to the public in 2016.

 Apps built with React Native include Facebook Ads Manager and Activity Feed, SoundCloud Pulse, Bloomberg and Instagram among others.
-Also, 38 Android and iOS apps from the wide Microsoft suite are, according to the new research, programmed using this ever more popular framework.
+Also, 38 Android and iOS apps from the wide Microsoft suite are, according to this research, programmed using this ever more popular framework.
 The list includes Android and iOS versions of such landmark products as Microsoft Word, Excel and Outlook.

 'In short, React Native tries to do two things better than native technologies, or one better and the other differently: to share codebases as much as it's possible and to give web devs the possibility to build mobile apps with almost native performance' - says Andrzej Pietruczuk, mobile developer at Prograils.